w3c/wai-bcase/_business-case/index.md

 ### Support Diversity and Inclusion
 The web is social.
 People all over the world are becoming more easily connected to one another.
 As more diverse people are connected, we all benefit.
 The Forbes Global Diversity and Inclusion Report documented as long ago as 2012 that diversity is good for business performance.
 Diversity initiatives at companies all over the world demonstrate that companies that prioritize diversity and inclusion:
-* perform better financially,
+* Perform better financially,
-* are more favorably viewed by wider groups of customers and vendors,
+* Are more favorably viewed by wider groups of customers and vendors,
-* have higher employee retention rates,
+* Have higher employee retention rates,
-* enjoy greater customer loyalty,
+* Enjoy greater customer loyalty,
-* realize a positive impact on firm internationalization
+* Support firm internationalization

 Diversity means including the perspective and experience of people with disabilities.
 Accessible web sites are a necessary component of successful diversity initiatives.
 Background and additional research and examples of how accessibility helps meet diversity and inlcusion goals are found in the related article, linked below.

 As we strive [to meet diversity and inclusion goals, companies find that accessibility is good business].

 ### Drive Innovation
 Industry leaders understand that baked-in accessibility is an innovation driver – enabling elegant solutions to unanticipated problems.
-Employees with disabilities drive innovation.
-Designing for disability introduces constraint, and embracing constraints spurs inventive solutions.
-History is filled with numerous examples of people with disabilities leading advances in science, technology and other fields.
+Historically, people with disabilities often drive innovation.
+Designing for disability introduces constraint, and embracing constraint spurs inventive solutions.
+Examples of people with disabilities leading advances in science, technology and other fields are numerous.
 Among the reasons to support integrating accessibility into design thinking are these:
 * Removing architectural, digital and social barriers increases growth and sparks innovation.
-* Designing "for the margins" creates better products that work better for larger audiences.
+* Designing "for the margins" creates products that work more effectively for larger audiences.
 * Accessible design thinking introduces flexibility in interaction design that is useful beyond the disabled community.
 * Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls originally meant as accomodations for disability, soon found wider application.
-* Problem solving outside the box to meet disability needs anticipates temporarily disabling conditions such as noisy or too bright environments.
+* Problem solving "outside the box" to meet disability needs anticipates temporarily disabling conditions such as noisy or too bright environments.

 Accessible design is by nature flexible, allowing content to be able to be faithfully rendered across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
 A business with accessible web sites and applications can increase its market share by several million people with disabilities – a market that Fortune magazine estimates at $200&nbsp;billion per year in the United States alone.
 For more examples and research about how accessibility drives innovation, read the companion article linked below.